Judge strikes down 1931 Michigan law criminalizing abortion

 In the case handled by Gleicher, the 1931 law makes it a crime to perform abortions unless the life of the mother is in danger.

-The judge found the law “compels motherhood” and prevents a woman from determining the “shape of her present and future life.”
+The judge said the law “compels motherhood” and prevents a woman from determining the “shape of her present and future life.”

 The law “forces a pregnant woman to forgo her reproductive choices and to instead serve as `an involuntary vessel entitled to no more respect than other forms of collectively owned property,’” Gleicher wrote, quoting constitutional scholar Laurence Tribe.